ebi-uniprot/uniprot-subcell/README.md

 # uniprot-subcell
 This is a REST API for [uniprot subcellular locations](https://www.uniprot.org/locations).

+UniProtKB (Universal Protein Knowledgebase) is a collection of functional information on proteins.
+Protein may be found on some location.
+Therefore found location described in UniProtKB entries with a controlled vocabulary, which includes also membrane topology and orientation terms.
+Now if user wants the detail about the loction of some perticular protein, user (website/computer) can use this REST API to get all about Subcellular location entry.

 Standalone application, you need java8 and maven to startup.

 ## Technologies
 * Java 8